wileylau/muzik/README.md

 ## Notes

-- The player uses a third-party API for music content
+- The player uses a third-party API for music content on Muzik
 - Audio quality is set to high quality FLAC format
 - The interface is optimized for both desktop and mobile use
 - CORS may need to be handled depending on your browser and server setup